-Strategy development and execution, market-driven positioning, business model design
+Strategy development and execution, market-driven concept testing and positioning, agile analytics and marketing process

 Prior to co-founding Breakthrough Marketing Technology, Pam was responsible for marketing support of global sales to 15 industries at AlliedSignal/Honeywell.
 She has led marketing, customer service and e-business departments; designed, built, and managed global marketing organizations; built brand equity and refined brand strategies; and developed and implemented communication strategies.
 She has built business strategies and been responsible for their successful execution.